Skip to Content

-Here we share our dining room wainscoting design gallery including the different styles, materials, colors, paneling height, and best wainscoting paint ideas.
+Here we share our dining room wainscoting design gallery featuring the different styles, materials, colors, paneling height, and best wall paint ideas.

 It extends all the way up a certain portion of the wall’s face.
-It is a combination of panels and moldings, and boards that can be made from solid wood or other construction materials that can fulfill its purpose.
+It is a combination of panels, moldings, and boards that can be made from solid wood or other construction materials that can fulfill its purpose.

-In the past, the main purpose of using wainscoting was to insulate the stone walls and protect them from moisture.
-In the 1300s, the Dutch installed wainscoting in the bottom half of the wall as a protection against damages from riding boots to swung scabbards, and even jostled chairs.
+In the past, wainscoting mainly aimed to insulate the stone walls and protect them from moisture.
+In the 1300s, the Dutch installed wainscoting in the bottom half of the wall as protection against damages from riding boots to swung scabbards and even jostled chairs.

-Today, it’s leaning more towards the aesthetic function, hiding wall imperfections, as well as cables and wires.
-Wainscoting is pretty flexible, both in materials and colors.
+Today, it’s leaning more towards the aesthetic function, hiding wall imperfections, cables, and wires.
+Wall paneling is pretty flexible, both in materials and colors.

 Wainscoting Styles for the Dining Room